 Friday, Dec.
 6:

-Measuring Executive Functioning: Comparing Observational, Direct, and Teacher Report Measures for Autistic Middle School Students8-9:30 a.m. | 8411L Screen 149
+Measuring Executive Functioning: Comparing Observational, Direct, and Teacher Report Measures for Autistic Middle School Students 8-9:30 a.m. | 8411L Screen 149

 Jean Jarrett, Jessica Steinbrenner, PhD, CCC-SLP and Jamelle Salomon, MS